Discover the Seven Wonders of Funchal

 2. Madeira Botanical Garden

 Perhaps the most exciting thing about the Madeira Botanical Garden?
-Getting there by cable car, which is an adventure in itself.
+Getting there by cable car is an adventure in itself.

 3. Funchal Cable Car

 Speaking of the Funchal cable car, no visit to Madeira's capital city would be quite complete without taking a trip on this famous sky-high ride.
 Also known as the Madeira Cable Car, this rite of passage is so much more than an item to check off your to-do list while visiting the archipelago.

 Instead, it is an unforgettable experience that will lift you high above the capital city in a gondola that offers unmatched views.
 Spanning all the way from the lower section of the city of Funchal all the way up to the suburb known as Monte, be sure to bring your camera when hopping on this magical mode of transit, as those scene-scapes you will encounter are truly postcard worthy, and sure to make all of your friends on social media green with envy.

 If you have fallen in love with Madeira, take a look at our hassle-free packages that allow you to plan your dream trip to this beautiful destination.
 Our team of local experts has thoughtfully designed all our packages, ensuring that you don't have to worry about any arrangements.
 Simply sit back, unwind, and make the most of your vacation!